rustfs/docs.rustfs.com/docs/concepts/architecture.md

 ## Several Important Concepts in RustFS

-**Object**: The basic object stored in RustFS, such as files, byte streams, anything...
+**Object**: The fundamental unit of storage in RustFS, representing files, byte streams, or any unstructured data.

-**Bucket**: A logical space used to store Objects.
-Data between each Bucket is isolated from each other.
-For clients, it's equivalent to a top-level folder for storing files.
+**Bucket**: A logical container for storing Objects.
+Data is isolated between Buckets.
+For clients, it functions similarly to a top-level directory.

 **Drive**: The disk that stores data, passed as a parameter when RustFS starts.
 All object data in RustFS will be stored in Drives.